matthewdhanley/csci2270_sorting/README.md

 # 	insertion
 # 	shell
 #
-# Running these programs will show step by step how arrays are
-# sorted by each algorithim.i
+# Running these programs will show step by step how arrays are sorted by each algorithim.
 #
 # To stop the input of numbers into the array, enter 999.